Ivanka Trump’s Company Filed for Even More Chinese Trademarks

-The name Ivanka Trump has a lot of clout in China – Chinese women reportedly refer to her as a “goddess,” and Chinese companies are scrambling to brand their products based on her image.
-All of this has lead to ethical concerns as the First Daughter’s company (which she still receives payouts from, although she’s technically stepped down as its head) seeks a slew of Chinese trademarks.
-China cleared the Ivanka Trump brand for several trademarks back in April – the same day she met with Chinese president Xi Jinping.
-And according to the Wall Street Journal, even more trademark requests were filed prior to that: on March 28, the day before she became a presidential adviser.
+The name Ivanka Trump has a lot of clout in China — Chinese women reportedly refer to her as a “goddess,” and Chinese companies are scrambling to brand their products based on her image.
+All of this has led to ethical concerns as the First Daughter’s company (which she still receives payouts from, although she’s technically stepped down as its head) seeks a slew of Chinese trademarks.
+China cleared the Ivanka Trump brand for several trademarks back in April — the same day she met with Chinese president Xi Jinping.
+And according to The Wall Street Journal, even more trademark requests were filed prior to that: on March 28, the day before she became a presidential adviser.

 The 14 new trademark applications reportedly cover products from tapestries and video-game equipment to alcohol and legal services.
 The Journal notes that, if approved, the trademarks could let the company “widely expand its business” in China.